7-Day UTI Diet Plan: Best Antioxidant Foods For UTIs

 UTIs can be caused by a variety of factors, including poor hygiene, sexual activity, pregnancy, diabetes, and even certain medications.

 When it comes to managing a UTI, understanding the impact of your diet is crucial.
-Certain foods can exacerbate UTI symptoms, while others can help alleviate discomfort and support recovery.
+Certain foods can exacerbate UTI symptoms, while antioxidant rich foods can help alleviate discomfort and support recovery.

 A well balanced UTI diet can play a significant role in preventing and managing UTIs.
 Incorporating a variety of foods rich in certain nutrients can contribute to overall urinary tract health.